 Agency is an essential ingredient for thriving in and transforming the world.
 However, it often isn’t a centerpiece of young children’s experiences in school.

-This resource seeks to help schools and districts rethink and redesign learning so that all learners, including our very youngest and most marginalized, are able to enact their agency and recognize their power.
+This resources seeks to help schools and districts rethink and redesign learning so that all learners, including our very youngest, are able to enact their agency and recognize their power.

 Agency involves a variety of skills; young children are capable and ready to start building these skills and enacting their agency.